thabet1thabet1/doodle-icons/README.md

-# 🎨 Doodle Icons

-A collection of high-quality doodle-style PNG icons for macOS customization.
+A repo that has a collection of high quality doodle style PNG icons for macOS customization

 Feel free to use these icons to personalize your Mac however you like.

-🤝 **This is an open community project.**
+**This is an open community project.**
 Everyone is welcome to contribute!
 If you've created your own doodle-style icons or want to improve the collection, feel free to open a Pull Request.
 Let's build the largest doodle icon collection together.

-## 📂 Contents
+## Contents

 - App icons
 - System icons
 - More icons will be added over time

-## 📖 Tutorials
+## Tutorials

 ### Customize App Icons